AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/cues/cue-playback.md

 ### Local Release Mask

-To set the local release mask for a playback, select \[Playback Options\] and press the select button of the playback.
+To set the local release mask for a playback, select <Keys.SoftKey>Playback Options</Keys.SoftKey> and press the select button of the playback.
 Then press
 <Keys.SoftKey>Release Mask</Keys.SoftKey>.
 If the option is set to <Keys.SoftKey>Mask Source Global</Keys.SoftKey> then
 press the option again to change to <Keys.SoftKey>Mask Source Local</Keys.SoftKey>.